remacs/remacs/README.md

 ### Running tests

 Run elisp and Rust tests in the toplevel directory.
-If run in a subdirectory, only the tests that directory will be run.
+If run in a subdirectory, only the tests in that directory will be run.

 * `make check`
   Run all tests as defined in the directory.
 Expensive tests are